Pandaboiiz/the-motorcycleClub-bot/README.md

-# The Bishop bot
+# The Moto bot

-Discord bot for a server I run.
-Does joke things and role moderation.
+This is a discord bot that adds roles and does funny things for the OSU motorcycle club

 ## Setup